 Ernesto: It’s ok.

-Mike: Ernesto, another another thing is the government at the Article 32 has the ability to even perfect their case.
-Let’s say the case is a is a ok case ok but maybe they got the charges a little bit wrong.
-Maybe they didn’t charge the the defendant with the right crime….now they’re not gonna have that ability after the Article 32 to say, you know what we actually charged this person with aggravated sexual assault in reality it should be wrongful sexual contact.
+Mike: Ernesto, another thing is the government at Article 32 has the ability to even perfect their case.
+Let’s say the case is a is an ok case but maybe they got the charges a little bit wrong.
+Maybe they didn’t charge the defendant with the right crime….now they’re not gonna have that ability after Article 32 to say, you know what we actually charged this person with aggravated sexual assault in reality it should be wrongful sexual contact.
 Because you know if we go forward with this charge, we are probably not going to win so then they can amend the charge sheet.
 That’s a big thing that happens at the Article 32 is they amend the charge sheet.
-They perfect their case as as well.
+They perfect their case as well.
 It’s just not really…all the benefits don’t really go to the defendant.
-I would say that the benefits of the Article 32…the benefits of it ahh..help the prosecution a lot more than it helps the defense.
+I would say that the benefits of Article 32…the benefits of it ahh..help the prosecution a lot more than it helps the defense.
 Here’s another problem.
 If a witness testifies as it is right now at an Article 32 and then something happens to that witness.
-If that witness was subject to cross examination and under oath, and they recorded the testimony…guess what?
-Let’s say the witness refuses to cooperate or the witness God forbid hacks and the witness dies, the government can then they can use that Article 32 testimony if the defendant was there to cross examine them, the defendant’s attorney at the actual court martial.
+If that witness was subject to cross-examination and under oath, and they recorded the testimony…guess what?
+Let’s say the witness refuses to cooperate or the witness God forbid hacks and the witness dies, the government can then they can use that Article 32 testimony if the defendant was there to cross-examine them, the defendant’s attorney at the actual court-martial.
 So what happens, whenever there is no Article 32, then they don’t have the ability to use that testimony.
-And I have had cases where we waived the Article 32, which I don’t advise; unless you have a really good reason…We did it so that we didn’t lock in witnesses in theatre.
+And I have had cases where we waived Article 32, which I don’t advise; unless you have a really good reason…We did it so that we didn’t lock in witnesses in the theatre.
 Ok?
-Over in in Iraq.
-So what would happen is, we went straight to a court martial.
+Over in Iraq.
+So what would happen is, we went straight to a court-martial.
 Some of those witnesses had problems showing up at the court marital and guess what?
 It was to our advantage.
-Where as if if we were to have done the Article 32 and they would have recorded all that, then the outcome might have been a little bit different.
+Whereas if we were to have done Article 32 and they would have recorded all that, then the outcome might have been a little bit different.

 Ernesto: Sure.
 Sure.

-Mike: So, I think that ah that the the victim right’s advocates think that they are helping victims and helping the military justice system but you know frankly, in terms of justice, it’s the wrong wrong approach.
-And I think that it actually and and, depending on how we come at it, can actually help defense attorneys gain more acquittals in the long run.
+Mike: So, I think that the victim rights advocates think that they are helping victims and helping the military justice system but you know frankly, in terms of justice, it’s the wrong wrong approach.
+And I think that it actually and, depending on how we come at it, can actually help defense attorneys gain more acquittals in the long run.

-Mike: Well, Ernesto a lot of times whenever you make you make um decisions based on emotion ah which is which is a lot of this war on sexual assault…when it’s motivated by a propaganda movie The Invisible War and a lot of decisions are based on that gut…
+Mike: well, Ernesto a lot of times whenever you make you make um decisions based on emotion ah which is a lot of this war on sexual assault…when it’s motivated by a propaganda movie The Invisible War and a lot of decisions are based on that gut…

-Mike: It’s…it’s an interesting…if you haven’t seen it, I encourage everyone to go out and watch it…ah…it’s really a, it’s really a…it was put together ah and and pushed forwarded by victim advocates that that are filing a lawsuit and I’ve said this all along…this is about money.
-It’s not really about ah victim’s rights.
+Mike: It’s…it’s interesting…if you haven’t seen it, I encourage everyone to go out and watch it…ah…it’s really a, it’s really a…it was put together ah and pushed forwarded by victim advocates that that are filing a lawsuit and I’ve said this all along…this is about money.
+It’s not really about a victim’s rights.
 It’s about people wanting to win.
-Probabl…what they want it to be largest um lawsuit that the military has ever seen where they get you know 10 thousand 5 thousand alleged victims ah together and sue the government.
+Probably what they want it to be the largest lawsuit that the military has ever seen where they get you to know 10 thousand 5 thousand alleged victims ah together and sue the government.
 They have already tried to do that once.
 Uh, they failed.
 And but they’re not, they’re not stopping because imagine if they got a class action settlement for every alleged victim ever that’s ever been in the military that’s still alive.
 I mean, you are talking billions and billions of dollars, whether or not the person was actually a victim or not.

-And that brings up the final point Ernesto, and the Air Force once again…always trying to go the extra…I gotta give them credit because these guys are bending over backwards to try to stop sexual assault and to show that they are cracking down on sexual assault.
+And that brings up the final point Ernesto, and the Air Force once again…always trying to go the extra…I gotta give them credit because these guys are bending over backward to try to stop sexual assault and to show that they are cracking down on sexual assault.
 No matter what they do um the politicians are coming after them.
-And here’s a short …a real short story.
+And here’s a real short story.
 They posted…you probably have seen these…these are at every military installation that I have ever been at…signs about sexual assault prevention.
 And I’m going to ask for your comments in a second Ernesto.
-But one of these one of these signs that was in the bathroom gave some very simple steps on how to avoid being victimized.
+But one of these signs that were in the bathroom gave some very simple steps on how to avoid being victimized.
 It was not just for women.
 It was also for me.
 Don’t go out drinking with people you don’t know.
 Don’t drink excessively.
 Don’t go home with a stranger.
 Don’t accept open bottles of alcohol or drink…alcoholic drinks from people you don’t know.
 Ah.
-Don’t walk down dark alleyways in the night without a friend.
+Don’t walk down dark alleyways at night without a friend.
 I mean, go out with a close buddy.
-Anyway, the media has twisted that and now they are saying that the Air Force is…is…it’s a perfect example of victim blaming.
+Anyway, the media has twisted that, and now they are saying that the Air Force is…is…it’s a perfect example of victim-blaming.
 What are your thoughts on those on those efforts and on that sign in particular that I was telling you about Ernesto?

-Ernesto: Mike, here in lies the problem.
-And these signs and flack that has been generated because of these signs almost epitomizes what part of the problem is.
+Ernesto: Mike, herein lies the problem.
+And these signs and flack that has been generated because of these signs almost epitomize what part of the problem is.
 And part of the problem is that the military does not believe that females can be responsible for their own conduct.
-Apparently the military does not believe that females or anyone can be responsible for their own conduct.
+Apparently, the military does not believe that females or anyone can be responsible for their own conduct.
 They’re not smart enough.
 Ah knowing when to drink and when not to drink.
 That they don’t know who to hang out with and who not to hang out with.
-And and there in lies the problem Mike.
+And therein lies the problem Mike.
 We are creating and the military is creating is this victim mentality.
-That basically says hey you…you 20 year old or 19 year old female, you’re not smart enough to make the decisions on your own and that’s completely false Mike.
+That basically says hey you…you 20-year-old or 19-year-old female, you’re not smart enough to make the decisions on your own and that’s completely false Mike.
 That’s completely false.
-And instead, these signs are are great.
-These signs are telling young airmen, male and female to be responsible.
-To be responsible for your conduct.
+And instead, these signs are great.
+These signs are telling young airmen, male and female to be responsible. to be responsible for your conduct.
 Ah, who you hang out with.
 Ah how much you’ve had to drink.
 What is wrong with that?
 What is wrong with our military leaders telling young men and women in our military to be responsible?
 There is nothing wrong with that.
 But the media wants to portray the military as these barbaric rapists.
 And that’s not true.
 And in order to portray the military as these barbaric rapists, the media and some of these victim advocates have to create an atmosphere where young men and women simply cannot make decisions on their own and are therefore victimized by everyone around them.
 That’s…that’s my take on that Mike.

-Mike: Well, well Ernesto that brings us to a close on this episode.
+Mike: well, well Ernesto that brings us to a close on this episode.
 I was glad…it was great to have you on here for the first time.
-We…we…in the next couple episodes, we wanta start…you’re going to see Ernesto on more frequently.
-Tim Bolecki will be back shortly.
-You’re going to see Tim and myself and Ernesto doing 3 way interviews and we are also going to be bringing on guests in the coming months so stay tuned.
+We…we…in the next couple episodes, we want to start…you’re going to see Ernesto on more frequently.
+Tim Bilecki will be back shortly.
+You’re going to see Tim and myself and Ernesto doing 3-way interviews and we are also going to be bringing on guests in the coming months so stay tuned.
 And for the Military Law News Network, I’m Michael Waddington with Ernesto Gapasin.
 Until next time.